horakjakub/react-experiments/README.md

 5. Pure Component and use memoe
 6. use hooks

+Detailed changes description to have a clean code in the repository:

+- move common types into "common-types" directory,
+- add types to mocked data

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts